Recognition of Emotionally Disturbed Persons

 When you have completed this course you will be able to:

-• Understand the percentage of population affected by mental illness
+- Understand the percentage of population affected by mental health disorders

-• Recall the signs and symptoms of a Category ED emotionally disturbed person and the recommended general response strategies for first responders
+- Recall the signs and symptoms of a Category ACE emotionally disturbed person and the recommended general response strategies for first responders